scottkleinman/dfr-browser2/README.md

 Users can override these via the Settings modal in the app.
 Changes are saved to localStorage and take effect immediately.

-- **showHiddenTopics**: Forces any topics hidden elsewhere the configuration to be displayed
+- **showHiddenTopics**: Forces any topics hidden elsewhere the configuration to be displayed (see Topic Customization below)
 - **wordsInLists**: The number of words to display (in order of prominence) whenever there is a list of words
 - **wordsInTopic**: The number of words to display (in order of prominence) to be displayed in the Top Word Distribution card of Topic pages
 - **wordsInCircles**: The number of words to display (in order of prominence) in the Overview Grid and Scaled displays
 - **topicDocs**: The number of documents (in order of prominence) to be displayed in the Top Documents card of Topic pages

-### About Page Content

-The default About page content can be replaced by any content formatted in Markdown.
-The Markdown is converted to HTML using [markdown-it](https://github.com/markdown-it/markdown-it).
-Since the text must be represented on a single line in JSON, you should use `\n` to indicate line breaks.

 ### Topic Customization